Farmsworthay History, Family Crest & Coats of Arms

 Early History of the Farmsworthay family

 This web page shows only a small excerpt of our Farmsworthay research.
-Another 71 words (5 lines of text) covering the years 1650 and 1666 are included under the topic Early Farmsworthay History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Farmsworthay History in all our PDF Extended History products and printed products wherever possible.

 Farmsworthay Spelling Variations